Chinthamreddy123/Galactic-Spacefarer-Adventure/README.md

 @Before, Implemented a Validation to check stardustCollection and Navskill are not a special characters

-@after, Implemented a Email notification using nodemailer(npm install nodemailer) to the Sapacefarer will be triggered to welcome them to the space club.
+@After, Implemented a Email notification using nodemailer(npm install nodemailer) to the Sapacefarer will be triggered to welcome them to the space club.
 In real time we can use "SENDGRID" method wich requires SENDGRID_API_KEY and Destination service.

 `package.json` | project metadata and configuration
 Maintained the sql database as a test db, in real time we will use Hana DB/Postgrey